johanley/special-relativity-core/README.md

 **Working with units in which c=1 is natural and desirable.**
 You can think, for example, of light-years and years, or light-seconds and seconds.
+Numerically, its pleasant to work with numbers that are usually near 1.
+It emphasizes the physics, and you aren't distracted by large or small numbers simply because of a choice of units.

 **The speed β for some real objects (extreme cosmic rays) can't be represented with a Double in Java.**
 It's too close to 1 (about 22 decimals).
 Only the *BigDecimal* class can represent such numbers.
 However, working with *BigDecimal* is more painful than working with *Double*, so this is left out as a special case.

-**The proliferation of many formulas derived in textbooks is undesirable in this project.**
+**Formulas: many-formulas versus one-formula is a very interesting question.**
-This project implements as many calculations as possible with the core Lorentz Transformation.
+This project implements as many calculations as possible with the core Lorentz Transformation, instead of using a new formula for each phenomenon.
+(The sole exception is the Thomas precession.)

+Advantages:
-This helps ensure correctness, and directly manifests how the Lorentz Transformation generates diverse phenomena.
+ - it *directly* manifests how the Lorentz Transformation generates diverse phenomena.
+ - it gives you more confidence in the *correctness* of your code, since each new use case acts as a test of the core formula.
+ - it pushes one towards seeing the beautiful unity in the physics in as direct a manner as possible.

+Having a new formula for each phenomenon is of course useful; but such formulas can be viewed as *short-cuts for human computation*.
+A computer program doesn't need such short-cuts.
+It actually benefits by avoiding them, since each new formula is a new source of potential error.

+**Formulas: textbooks and computer programs have opposing biases.**
+Textbooks are biased towards the derivation of formulas for each phenomenon.
+Computer programs are biased in the opposite direction, towards using a few formulas as possible.

 **Various phenomena connected with the theory are all *aspects of one single thing*: the structure of space-time.**
 (We can take the Lorentz Transformations as the definition of that structure.)